 Chedo Barone (Mathematics & Statistics):

 Chedo has worked extensively with CAL, and students continuously provide feedback about his flexibility, kindness and supportiveness.
-UDL (Universal Design for Learning) is at the center of all Chedo’s design decisions; he is committed to creating a student-centered learning environment by removing unnecessary barriers for all students.
+UDL (Universal Design for Learning) is at the centre of all Chedo’s design decisions; he is committed to creating a student-centred learning environment by removing unnecessary barriers for all students.

 Allison Betton (Management & HR Leadership):